Item Updates

 Create tables with your item updates on your documents.
 Example use case: meeting notes and communication on item level.

-Use the instructions from this article to create a Microsoft Word (docx) template from scratch or download an example template here: item_updates.docx
+Use the instructions from this article to create a Microsoft Word (docx) template from scratch or download our item update template here:

 Insert a table in Microsoft Word (or Google Docs).
 Usually, you only need two rows: one for the headings and one for the placeholders.